The Apple Bonsai

 Cut new sprouts and divide them into one or two.
 Twigs should be cut when Autumn comes, remove inward growing twigs to allow a good air flow through the tree.

 Replant the Apple bonsai every year early during Spring before you notice the first sprouts.
 Use soil which consists of three parts of argillaceous rock, 5 parts of peat, and 2 parts of sand or granulate clay.

 Watering and fertilization

-Water this bonsai daily during vegetation.
-When it gives fruit, the tree requires a lot of water othwerise fruit becomes shrinked and recede.
-The plant has inclines to vine mildew.
+Water this bonsai daily during the growing season.
+When it gives fruit, the tree requires a lot of water otherwise the fruit can become shrunken and start to drop early.
+The plant is vulnerable to vine mildew.
 Fertilize weekly until it starts blooming.
 Once the tree gives fruit, don't fertilize.
 Moreover, fertilization shouldn't be done until fruit have finished their growth.
-Otherwise the leafs and limbs could grow at the expense of fruit.
+Otherwise the leaves and limbs could grow at the expense of fruit.

 By grafting and by seeds in Autumn.
 Immerge during Summer and Spring.

 The Informal Upright style, The Bevelled style, The Half-Cascade style, The Double-Base style, The Forest style.
 Is suitable for all bonsai sizes.

 This is a place for pictures of real Malus bonsai trees.
 If you have any, send us them and they will be published with your copyright and link to your site if necessary.